vault27/Foundation/vxlan.md

 - Virtual Extensible LAN, MAC in UDP encapsulation, port 4789, 50 bytes overhead
 - MTU should be large
 - Only transport requirement is unicast IP
+- VLAN numbers can be different on all switches, but VNI number should be the same

 ## Components
 - VNID - Vxlan Network Identifier - defines broadcast segment - transfered in VxLAN header - 3 bytes